‘Resigned’ but ‘hopeful’: Dane County’s most liberal voters react to Biden nomination

 UW-Madison students Hazel Behling, 20, and Lexi Nelson, 19 — both Democratic socialists — said they plan to vote for Biden, but that in doing so they’ll be abandoning or pushing off some of the changes they care about most.

-Nelson thinks that access to health care should be a right.
+Nelson believes that access to health care should be a right.
 Behling wants nationwide criminal justice reform and an overhaul of the immigration system.
 They wanted Sanders or Warren to become the nominee.

 “We want health care for all,” Behling said.
 “We want police to stop killing Black people.”